 Probabilistic thinking allows individuals to evaluate decisions based on the range of possible outcomes, rather than seeing choices as simply right or wrong.
 This mindset aids in detaching from specific outcomes and concentrating on the decision-making process itself, leading to more informed choices.

-What are some key introduced in the book?
+What are some key concepts introduced in the book?

 How does Annie Duke suggest handling risk and opportunity?